txpipe-shop/partnerchain-reference-implementation/docs/tutorial/use_case_application.md

 ### Node integration

+We first add `griffin-wallet` and the `game` to the workspace appropriately,

 The key step is to integrate the game into the node via the definition of a command line interface that allows the users to play the game and the modification of the genesis of the chain.